Musculoskeletal Imaging and Interventions

 MIR offers a wide range of helpful resources and competitive benefits for trainees.

-Per SCARD and SSR guidelines, we will accept applications beginning November 1, 2023, and will conduct interviews between January 8, 2024 and March 31, 2024.
+Per SCARD and SSR guidelines, we will accept applications beginning November 1, 2024, and will conduct virtual interviews between January 10, 2025 and March 31, 2025.
 For a copy of the common application and a detailed fellowship match timeline, visit the Society of Skeletal Radiology website

 Candidates need to submit a high-resolution headshot along with the common SSR application, a CV, a personal statement and three (3) letters of recommendation.
 All materials must be emailed to Cec Valdez, Program Coordinator.